 We finally came to the end of this extensive guide about the best things to do in Puerto Escondido, on Oaxaca’s coast.
 I had the luck to do most of them when I visited Puerto Escondido, and I want you to have the same great experience!

-We saw all the beaches, nightlife options, and best tours in Puerto Escondido, plus some useful tips about where to stay, where to eat, and how to get around in Puerto Escondido.
+We saw all the beaches, nightlife options, some hidden gems, and best tours in Puerto Escondido, plus some useful tips about where to stay, where to eat, and how to get around in Puerto Escondido.

 By now, you should have all the information you need to choose the best things to do in Puerto Escondido for your perfect holiday, but if you have any questions or doubts, please leave it in the comments… I will be super happy to answer you and help you more!